Why are there Attorneys in the Workers’ Compensation System?

 Breakdown in Relationship

 The breakdown in the relationship is another reason why a client changes attorneys.
-These include breakdowns in communication between the Attorney and Client, the lack of communication between the Attorney and Client, the failure of the Attorney to perform duties requested the development of a conflict of interest between the Client and the Attorney.
+These include breakdowns in communication between the Attorney and Client, the lack of communication between the Attorney and Client, the failure of the Attorney to perform the duties requested, and the development of a conflict of interest between the Client and the Attorney.

 Can an Injured Worker terminate their relationship with their current attorney?

 Yes.
-An Injured Worker at any time can terminate their relationship with their attorney at any time.
+An Injured Worker can terminate their relationship with their attorney at any time.
 It does not cost additional money to do so.
-The change of attorney, however, may cause delay in their case.
+The change of attorney, however, may cause a delay in their case.
 It also may or may not help in the prosecution of the case.
-Also, if an Injured Worker changes attorneys too many times, it may limit their ability to obtain additional counsel.
+Also, if an Injured Worker changes attorneys too often, it may limit their ability to obtain additional counsel.
 Many attorneys do not wish to substitute in on cases in which there has been prior representation.
-New Attorney’s lack of interest in signing on is magnified when there have been multiple attorneys in the past.
+The New Attorney’s lack of interest in signing on is magnified when there have been multiple attorneys in the past.
 Again, changing attorneys is a serious matter.
 It should not be done on a whim.
-Prior to doing so, it is advised that there should be some attempt to repair the relationship, if possible.
+Before doing so, it is advised that there should be some attempt to repair the relationship, if possible.

 What is a Dismissal of Attorney?

 In some circumstances, an attorney will file to be relieved as counsel of record.
 This is akin to a dismissal of attorney.
-This can occur when the Client is uncooperative, there is a breakdown in the attorney-client relationship or there is non-payment of fees.
-The Attorney will petition to court to be relieved as counsel.
+This can occur when the Client is uncooperative; there is a breakdown in the attorney-client relationship, or non-payment of fees.
+The Attorney will petition the court to be relieved as counsel.
 It is up to the Workers’ Compensation Judge to issue the order relieving counsel.
 It is the WCJ’s discretion to issue the order.

 What is a Substitution of Attorneys?

 A Substitution of Attorneys is a procedure in which a party replaces their legal representative with a different one.
 A Substitution of Attorney occurs by preparing the Substitution of Attorney form and filing it as the Workers’ Compensation Appeals Board.
-The form is executed by the Client, the Former Attorney and the New Attorney.
+The Client executes the form, the Former Attorney and the New Attorney.

-Insurance Companies change attorneys for a number of reasons.
+Insurance Companies change attorneys for many reasons.
 First, there may be a change in Insurance Company Panels.
-Insurance Companies frequently employ only attorneys that have been hand selected for representation by the carrier or employer.
+Insurance Companies frequently employ only attorneys who have been hand-selected for representation by the carrier or employer.
 Sometimes, Law Firms are dropped from the Insurance Company Panels.
 As a result, there may be a change in attorneys.
-The change, in those circumstances, may have nothing to do with the attorney’s handling of the matter.
-Also, sometimes there may be a financial dispute between the Insurance Company and Attorney and that may cause the basis for the change.
-Also, there may be a situation in which there is a change in the adjuster and the adjuster wishes to have another attorney handle the matter.
-Also, there may be some conflict concerning how the file was handled and the result of the conflict is that the carrier changes attorney.
+In those circumstances, the change may have nothing to do with the attorney’s handling of the matter.
+Also, sometimes, there may be a financial dispute between the Insurance Company and the Attorney, and that may cause the basis for the change.
+Also, there may be a situation in which there is a change in the adjuster, and the adjuster wishes to have another attorney handle the matter.
+Also, there may be some conflict concerning how the file was handled, and the result of the conflict is that the carrier changes attorney.

-Sometime, at the end of the case, after the legal matters have been handled, the Insurance Company will dismiss their attorney and handle the matter on their own.
-This is usually done with respect to the handling of liens or administering of the future medical care.
+Sometimes, after the legal matters have been handled at the end of the case, the Insurance Company will dismiss its attorney and handle the matter independently.
+This is usually done when handling liens or administering future medical care.

 Why Do Employers change attorneys?

-Employers have their own reasons for changing attorneys besides the reasons noted above.
-Some of the additional reasons for an Employer to change attorneys is when an Employer has a change in management.
+Employers have their reasons for changing attorneys besides the reasons noted above.
+One of the additional reasons for an Employer to change attorneys is when an Employer changes management.
 The other reason is that there may be a fee dispute with the current attorney.
 It could be either the Employer is not paying the attorney or the attorney has billed too much.

 In sum, Is it a good idea to change attorneys?

 It depends.
 Each case involves a special analysis concerning this issue.
-Consultation with an attorney is recommended prior to making the decision.
-Sometimes, it is possible that the attorney and client can work together to resolve the problems so that a change of attorney is not necessary.
-Other times, it is apparent that the replacement attorney has a better insight and plan as to how to successfully prosecute a claim.
-Particular issues may not have been addressed by the current attorney.
-Careful research and consideration should be done prior to making such a decision.
+Consultation with an attorney is recommended before making the decision.
+Sometimes, it is possible that the attorney and client can work together to resolve the problems, so a change of attorney is unnecessary.
+Other times, it is apparent that the replacement attorney has a better insight and plan for prosecuting a claim successfully.
+The current attorney may not have addressed particular issues.
+Careful research and consideration should be done before making such a decision.

 The Law Offices of Edward J. Singer

-With more than 25 years of expertise in defending workers’ rights, the Law Offices of Edward J. Singer, A Professional Law Corporation, is here to assist.
-If you have any workers’ compensation questions or issues, please do not hesitate to contact our offices.
+With over 25 years of expertise in defending workers’ rights, the Law Offices of Edward J. Singer, A Professional Law Corporation, is here to assist.
+If you have any questions or issues regarding workers’ compensation, please do not hesitate to contact our offices.